-Berea students participated in NSSE in Spring 2003, in Spring 2007, and again in Spring 2010.
-The reports below include national reports from NSSE, comparisons between the three administrations and comparisons between Berea and peer institutions, and the full 2014 administration report.
+Berea students participated in NSSE in Spring 2003, in Spring 2007, in Spring 2010, and most recently in Spring 2014.
+The reports below include national reports from NSSE, comparisons between the four administrations and comparisons between Berea and peer institutions, and the full 2014 administration report.
 In addition, Berea faculty participated in the Faculty Survey of Student Engagement (FSSE) in Spring 2014.
 The report that includes items asked of both students and faculty is included below.

-- NSSE Spring 2010 Report (includes 2010 report as well as comparisons of the three administrations)
+- NSSE, Spring 2014 Report (includes 2014 report as well as comparisons of the four administrations)

 Student Satisfaction Inventory (SSI)

 Berea students participated in the Student Satisfaction Inventory (SSI) in 1998, 2003, 2008, and most recently in 2013.
 The Noel-Levitz Student Satisfaction Inventory was used along with a Berea-specific survey to assess a wide array of areas on campus.
 In general, satisfaction ratings have risen in most all areas covered.

 - Student Satisfaction Inventory Report, 2008

 - Student Satisfaction Inventory Report, 2003

 - Committee on Student Experiences (COSE) Report, 1998